metrorailings/OwlBlog/content/posts/week-5-insights-1.md

 DeAndre Swift is truly talented.

 What a horribly-executed read option play by the Lions, leading to an interception.
 Shame on Goff for trying to force a pass through a window that wasn't there.

+Minnesota is just stunting all over Detroit's screens.